-Hemp foods will soon be legal for human consumption in Australia, since the FSANZ (Food Standards Australia New Zealand) were approved by the Federal Government in April 2017.
+Hemp foods are now legal for human consumption in Australia, since the FSANZ (Food Standards Australia New Zealand) were approved by the Federal Government in April 2017.
 This is a landmark for the industry as hemp foods can be profitably grown on smaller size holdings.
 The benefits of hemp foods (seed, oil, flour and protein) are that they are contain Omega 3 and 6 in the correct ratio for human consumption.
-Hemp foods contain high protein (20%-30%) and essential vitamins and minerals.
+Hemp foods are high in protein (20%-30%) and essential vitamins and minerals.

 Australia has a perfect climate for hemp grain crops.
 The expansion of food production and processing has economic and social benefits for rural Australia.
 This relates to products marketed in Australia and for export.
 More